govau/accessibility/VOICEOVER-TESTING.md

 <a href="https://govau.github.io/accessibility/">Demo calibration page</a>

 ## Screen reader tests
-- `Ensure the screen reader output matches the visual output of all headings`
+1. `Ensure the screen reader output matches the visual output of all headings`
-- `Ensure the screen reader output matches the visual output of all links (as a minimum)`
+1. `Ensure the screen reader output matches the visual output of all links (as a minimum)`
-- `Ensure the screen reader output matches the visual output of all list elements`
+1. `Ensure the screen reader output matches the visual output of all list elements`
-- `Ensure the screen reader output the first 2 rows of a table and announces the columns`
+1. `Ensure the screen reader output the first 2 rows of a table and announces the columns`
-- `Ensure the screen reader output every visual error message`
+1. `Ensure the screen reader output every visual error message`
-- `Ensure the screen reader output all significant page activity (ajax spinner icon etc)`
+1. `Ensure the screen reader output all significant page activity (ajax spinner icon etc)`
-- `Ensure the screen reader output a controls role and behaviour (open/close)`
+1. <s>`Ensure the screen reader output a controls role and behaviour (open/close)`</s>

 ## Add the accessibility shortcut
 1. Enabled this by going to **Settings** / **Accessibility** / **Accessibility Shortcut**